Translations and Internationalization (i18n)

 });

-Dynamic Phrases
+Dynamic phrases

-- Integration name
+- Integration names

-- Config variable name
+- Config variable names

-- Config wizard page title
+- Config wizard page titles

-- Config wizard page description
+- Config wizard page descriptions

 - Config wizard helper text